FloWambui/E-Poll/README.md

 ## Description
 With our lives increasingly shifting online, it’s only logical that voting would transition to a digital platform, too.

-E-Poll This is a Simple,secure and transparent voting system.
+E-Poll is a Simple,secure and transparent voting system.
 Common features include single-vote verification, which ensures members don’t inadvertently vote more than once; ballot tracking, which monitors the exact moment a ballot is processed; a secure network to protect the entire process from nominations to tabulation; and secret ballots, which keep ballots private.

 ![image](https://user-images.githubusercontent.com/97955649/178937516-f3c5196e-f466-4ca8-896a-1a81cae65df8.png)